x-atlas-consortia/hs-ontology-api/README.md

 1. Paths that correspond to your endpoint routes.
 2. Schemas that correspond to the responses from endpoints.

-# Optional Timeout and Payload Size Features
+# Optional timeout validation feature
-As a Flask application, the hs-ontology-api can be deployed in various environments.
+The hs-ontology-api can be deployed in various environments.

 When deployed behind a server gateway, such as AWS API Gateway, the gateway may impose constraints on timeout or response payload size.
 For example, AWS API Gateway has a timeout of 29 seconds and a maximum response payload of 10 MB.

+The hs-ontology-api can be configured to enforce its own timeout that occurs before an actual gateway timeout, essentially acting as a proxy for the gateway.
-The ubkg-api will return detailed explanations for timeout, instead of relying on the sometimes ambiguous messages from the gateway (e.g., a HTTP 500).
+The hs-ontology-api's HTTP 504 timeout message will return detailed explanations for the timeout.

+The hs-ontology-api inherits the timeout validation feature from the ubkg-api.

 ## Code required
 ### app.cfg
-An instance of hs-ontology-api can override the default timeout in its app.cfg file.
 To enable custom management of timeout and payload size, specify values in the **app.cfg** file, as shown below.

 ```commandline